danielebarbaro/suggest-me-a-trip/README.md

  - **Available Itineraries**: Generate and list smart itineraries with customizable steps (number of stations) and sort them by distance.
  - **Available Trips**: List all available trips, with an option to filter by specific countries.
  - **Distance Calculation**: Utilizes the Haversine formula to calculate the real-world distances between stations.
+ - **Dynamic Email Lists**: Integrates with Turso database from the landing page to use dynamic subscriber lists instead of static email configurations.

 ## Installation
 1. Clone repo